Superconductivity, generalized random phase approximation and linear scaling methods: Introduction

-The first goal of this work is to lay the ground for the application of linear scaling methods to superconductive systems.
-To this end we reformulate standard BCS mean-field theory as a minimization problem in which the independent variable is the density matrix $P$.
-Here the essential new ingredient is the inclusion in the density matrix of the anomalous (not number-conserving) expectation values, $\langle \hat {c}_i \hat{c}_j\rangle$ and $\langle \hat{c}_i^\dg \hat{c}_j^\dg \rangle$, that are the trademark of BCS theory.
-The function to be minimized, Eq.~\eqref{eq:Omega_LWBK} below, is a natural generalization of the functional used by Mermin to prove the extension of the Hohenberg-Kohn theorems to nonzero temperature~\cite{Mermin1965}.
-We also discuss why it should be possible to directly apply to superconductive systems the linear scaling methods that have been developed so far.
+Linear scaling methods can take advantage of massively parallelized high performance computing and have been successfully applied to systems with millions of atoms, which are relevant for material science and biology.
+On the other hand, linear scaling methods have not been employed so far in the field of superconductivity.
+To this end, it is essential to reformulate standard BCS mean-field theory as a minimization problem in which the independent variable is the one-particle density matrix $P$, as done in Section~\ref{sec:mermin_functional}.
+The essential new ingredient is the inclusion in the density matrix of the anomalous (not number-conserving) expectation values, $\langle \hat {c}_i \hat{c}_j\rangle$ and $\langle \hat{c}_i^\dg \hat{c}_j^\dg \rangle$, that are the trademark of BCS theory.
+In Section~\ref{sec:mermin_functional} we also discuss why it should be possible to directly apply to superconductive systems the linear scaling methods that have been developed so far.